brittain9/wiki-quiz/readme.md

 - Docker

 ## Instructions:
-- Set up .env file with your api key (use the .env.example file) (and uncomment your service extension in program.cs of the api)
-- Run docker-compose up --build
+- Set up the .env file with your API key (use the .env.example file) and uncomment your service extension in program.cs of the API- Run docker-compose up --build
 - Test API at localhost:5543

 ## Todo: